-Upon contamination with such radioactive materials, the air, soil, and water environments adversely affected.
-Accordingly, are the responsible petroleum industries of are concerned with managing this issue by recycling the oil wastes through costly processes and via high technologies.
+Upon contamination with such radioactive materials, the air, soil, and water environments are adversely affected.
+Accordingly, the responsible of petroleum industries are concerned with managing this issue by recycling the oil wastes through costly processes and via high technologies.
 Therefore, studying the radiological hazards resulting from oil industries has magnetised great attention of researchers nowadays all over the world to reduce the remains of such environmental risks.
 However, more investigations regarding these hazards and its negative impacts are still required (3, 4, 13).